Summerville police officers hand-deliver a basketball hoop to a community who had theirs stolen

 It’s a gift that means everything to the kids that live in Treehaven Apartments in Summerville.

-“It’s just very exciting, because I just want to play some basketball,” Benjamin Secrist, neighbor in Treehaven Apartments, said.
+“It’s just very exciting because I just want to play some basketball,” said Benjamin Secrist, who lives in the Treehaven Apartments community.

-Benjamin says that when the basketball hoop was stolen a few days ago, he was disappointed.
+Benjamin said that when the basketball hoop was stolen a few days ago, he was disappointed.
 The hoop provided a source of entertainment for all the neighborhood kids.

 “I was pretty angry.
-I went outside to play some basketball and it just wasn’t there,” Benjamin Secrist said.
+I went outside to play some basketball and it just wasn’t there,” he said.

 His mom, Kim, called the Summerville Police Department simply to notify them about the theft, never expecting them to respond with such generosity.

-It was random act of kindness that Lt.
-Driscoll says is all part of the community-oriented policing philosophy of the department.
+It was a random act of kindness that Lt.
+Driscoll said is all part of the community-oriented policing philosophy of the department.

 “It gives us the opportunity to meet the general public.
 They get to see us in a different light and we get to meet them in a different light,” Driscoll said.

-“I think I am just blown away and completely and impressed with the response that I got from the police department and I just want to make sure that a light is shined on them,” Kim Secrist, neighbor in Treehaven Apartments, said.
+“I think I am just blown away and completely and impressed with the response that I got from the police department and I just want to make sure that a light is shined on them,” said Kim Secrist.

 The officers from the Summerville Police Department also spoke to Treehaven neighbors about ways to prevent crime and say that they will continue actively patrolling the area.